primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 #### Storage Blockchain

 Storage Blockchain is used to store encrypted data of Data Provider, including Arweave, Filecoin, Ceramic and Greenfield, etc.

+#### Restaking Framework

+PADO Network supports Workers registered directly through PADO Network and also supports operators of the Restaking Framework to register to PADO Network AVS.
+The Restaking Framework includes EigenLayer, etc.

 #### Dapps